nguyensjsu/sp22-202-team-m/Journals/TruptiLokhande.md

 What tasks are blocked waiting on another team member?
 - none

+ XP Core Value
+ ` Communication : Team co-ordinated on brainstorming the idea and discussing the design of the game both in-person and online video meetings

 ### Week 2

 What tasks did I work on / complete?